Francesca And Harry From Netflix’s ‘Too Hot To Handle’ Got Engaged During Reunion Show

 “Harry knows I want to marry him, so yes.
 Of course,” she said.
 “You’re so cute.”

-Francesca recently told Esquire that the two are still together and looking for ways to meet up face-to-face during lockdown that has the border between the United States and Canada closed down temporarily.
+Francesca recently told Esquire that the two are happily together and looking for ways to meet up face-to-face during lockdown that has the border between the United States and Canada closed down temporarily.

 “It’s the best but of course we’re quarantined so we’re not in the same part of the world which is really hard.
 We’ve been looking online at how we can sneak around this and find a way to cross the border to hang out.
 It’s been very, very difficult,” she said.